 The outbreak of COVID-19 has underscored the urgent need for efficient and reliable diagnostic tools to combat the spread of the virus.
 Chest CT imaging has emerged as a critical method for detecting pulmonary abnormalities associated with COVID-19, complementing molecular tests like RT-PCR.
-However, the demand for rapid and accurate diagnosis poses challenges, especially in regions with limited access to Traditional specialized healthcare infrastructure. learning approaches supervised for automated diagnosis in medical imaging typically require large annotated datasets, which may be scarce and timepublic consuming acquire during to health emergencies (Ai et al., 2020; Bernheim et al., 2020).
+However, the demand for rapid and accurate diagnosis poses challenges, especially in regions with limited access to healthcare infrastructure. specialized Traditional supervised learning approaches for automated diagnosis in medical imaging typically require large annotated datasets, which may be scarce and timeconsuming to acquire during public health emergencies (Ai et al., 2020; Bernheim et al., 2020).
 Weakly supervised learning (WSL) methods offer a promising alternative by leveraging weak labels or limited annotations to train deep learning models effectively without extensive manual labeling.
 This approach not only addresses the challenges posed by dataset scarcity but also accelerates the development of robust diagnostic tools for COVID-19 detection in chest CT scans.
-By harnessing attention mechanisms and self-supervised learning techniques, WSL enables models to learn from unlabeled or weakly labeled data, thereby improving diagnostic accuracy and efficiency (Shen et al., 2020; Wang et al., 2020).
+By harnessing attention mechanisms and self- supervised learning techniques, WSL enables models to learn from unlabeled or weakly labeled data, thereby improving diagnostic accuracy and efficiency

+(Shen et al., 2020; Wang et al., 2020).